Telos-Project/OmniQuery/README.md

 ##### 2.1.2.9 - properties

 The properties operator takes a context as its only argument, and returns a context containing the system metadata corresponding to the original context.
+Such metadata shall, if applicable, include data regarding the size of the latter context's content.

 ##### 2.1.2.10 - query